Florence and the Machine tops Billboard 200 for first time

-LOS ANGELES Florence and the Machine's first album in four years, "How Big, How Blue, How Beautiful," debuted at No. 1 on the Billboard 200 chart on Wednesday, marking the best performance ever for the indie pop band formed in 2007.
+LOS ANGELES, June 10 Florence and the Machine's first album in four years, "How Big, How Blue, How Beautiful," debuted at No. 1 on the Billboard 200 chart on Wednesday, marking the best performance ever for the indie pop band formed in 2007.

 Following its June 2 release, "How Big" sold 128,000 albums, 58,000 songs and was streamed 4.9 million times, totaling 137,000 units, according to figures from Nielsen SoundScan.